 We slaughter and butchery livestock for small farmers.
 Currently we reach farms in Oklahoma and the midwest for our custom processing.
 We teach classes on traditional methods of slaughter, butchery, curing, and charcuterie.
 We have an online subscription membership for folks wanting to learn these traditions but are unable to attend our classes.

 What’s unique about Farmstead Meatsmith?

 We are the only custom processor and butcher practicing traditional peasant methods and ideology in the country.
-We service small scale, local farms and offer the whole animal in return.
+We service small scale, local farms, and offer the whole animal in return.
 Your return includes all the parts, the odd bits, like heads, feet, and offal (organs, blood, etc).
 For more information on the tasty abundance of fat on our pork, check out our Pork Harvesting information.

-Can I come visit your farm?
+Can I come to visit your farm?

 Do you take interns?

 We don’t have an intern or volunteer program at this time.
 We are a small family business and don’t have the infrastructure or volume for interns or volunteers.
 If you’re interested in learning our methods, we’d love to have you attend a class or join our subscription membership.

 Can I buy retail cuts of meat from Farmstead Meatsmith?